sihyungyou/sihyungyou.github.io/_posts/2019-07-31-fuzzingbook-ch3-6.md

 To support generators, our process_chosen_children() method, above, checks whether a function is a generator; if so, it invokes the run_generator() method.
 When run_generator() sees the function for the first time during a fuzz_tree() (or fuzz()) call, it invokes the function to create a generator object; this is saved in the generators attribute, and then called.
 Subsequent calls directly go to the generator, preserving state.

 ### Checking and Repairing Elements after Expansion
+Let us now turn to our second set of functions to be supported – namely, post-expansion functions.
+The simplest way of using them is to run them once the entire tree is generated, taking care of replacements as with pre functions.
+If one of them returns False, however, we start anew.